 CVE-2026-5912 Overview

 CVE-2026-5912 is an integer overflow vulnerability in the WebRTC component of Google Chrome prior to version 147.0.7727.55.
-This memory corruption flaw allows a remote attacker to perform an out-of-bounds memory write by enticing a user to visit a specially crafted HTML page.
-The vulnerability can be exploited remotely over the network and requires user interaction (visiting a malicious webpage).
+The flaw allows a remote attacker to trigger an out-of-bounds memory write through a crafted HTML page.
+Exploitation requires user interaction, such as visiting a malicious website.
+The vulnerability is categorized under [CWE-472] and affects Chrome installations on Windows, macOS, and Linux.
+Successful exploitation can lead to memory corruption, browser process compromise, and potential arbitrary code execution within the renderer sandbox.

 Critical Impact